dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 poetry run pre-commit sample-config > .pre-commit-config.yaml # gives us a sample .yaml file
 ```

-We are now left with a `.pre-commit-config.yaml` file that we can edit to our liking.
-Let's
+This will set up `pre-commit` on our git repository and will give us a default `.pre-commit-config.yaml` file that we can edit to our liking.
-add all of our tools to it and see what we get:
+A `.yaml` file that works for our project (using the tools that we mentioned above) looks like this:

 ```yaml
 # See https://pre-commit.com for more information